cxn304/USL_DIC/README.md

 - The visualization part of the script (`imagesc` function) is commented out and should be enabled if visualization is required.
 - Ensure that the paths for data and checkpoints are correctly set up before running the script.
 - The script includes error handling for CUDA availability, which allows it to run on both CPU and GPU environments.
+- The code and project, as well as the initial draft of the article, were completed in August 2022.

 @article{CHENG2025111414,